audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

        version so they can be bug fixed
     * Input volume slider will be disabled if it doesn't have proper control of system slider; use the system slider instead
+    * Proper support for copying/pasting label-with-audio including label text; new Edit > Paste Text to New Label menu item to paste system clipboard
     * Contrast Tool now modeless, more intuitive handling of multiple project windows, various other minor improvements